 Unfortunately, we don't need to hypothesise here, we've got real time evidence.
 How many times has Lizzo pleaded with her followers to stop making disparaging comments about her body.
 Remember the time she had to furiously defend herself for going on a juice cleanse?
 Or more recently in August when Facebook and Instagram removed hateful and racist comments on Lizzo's social media.
 Was she not clear when she said, "What I won't accept is y'all doing this to black women over and over and over again, especially us big black girls.
 When we don't fit into the box that you want to put us in, you just unleash hatred onto us.
 It's not cool."

-So much of the time women, particularly black and trans women and including gender diverse folk are met with this notion that if you're famous, if you have followers, you don't get to decide how you're treated online - especially when it comes to your body.
+So much of the time women, particularly Black and trans women, including gender diverse folk, are met with this notion that if you're famous, if you have followers, you don't get to decide how you're treated online – especially when it comes to your body.
 You should just be lucky to exist in the limited space you've been given.
 It's a symptom of a society that still believes wom*n should be seen not heard.